awslabs/data-on-eks/website/docs/gen-ai/training/RayTrain-Llama2.md

 By using this combination of technologies, you can take advantage of the latest advancements in distributed training and hardware to pre-train Llama-2 efficiently and effectively.

+### What is Volcano?
+Volcano is an open-source batch scheduling system built on Kubernetes, specifically designed to manage high-performance computing (HPC) and machine learning workloads.
+It provides advanced scheduling capabilities such as gang scheduling, fair sharing, and preemption, which are essential for efficiently running large-scale, distributed training jobs in a Kubernetes environment.

+### How Volcano Works with Gang Scheduling
+Volcano's gang scheduling ensures that all pods in a job (or "gang") are scheduled simultaneously.
+This is critical for distributed training workloads where multiple pods need to start together to function correctly.
+If even one pod in the gang cannot be scheduled due to resource constraints, none of the pods in the gang will start.
+This prevents partial execution and ensures that all resources required for the job are available before execution begins.

 ## 1. Deploying the Solution